bertiqwerty/exmex/Readme.md

 ## Benchmarks

-Exmex was created with flexibility (e.g., arbitrary names of binary and unary operators and a custom regex for number literals), ergonomics (e.g., just finds variables), and evaluation speed in mind.
+Exmex was created with flexibility (e.g., use your own operators, literals, and types), ergonomics (e.g., just finds variables), and evaluation speed in mind.
 On the other hand, Exmex is slower than the other crates during parsing.
 However, evaluation might be more performance critical depending on the application.

-The expressions used for benchmarking are:
+The expressions used to compare Exmex with other creates are:
 ```
 sin:     "sin(x)+sin(y)+sin(z)",
 power:   "x^2+y*y+z^z",